skafdasschaf/lilypond-tools/README.md

 ### parse_logs.py

 Each run of LilyPond and LuaLaTeX generates a log file, which is stored in *tmp/<score>.ly.log* and *tmp/<score>.tex.log*, respectively.
 This script collects all errors, warnings, and full boxes from these logs and stores them in *tmp/_logs.txt*.
+Its single optional argument allows to change the directory where log files are searched (default: `tmp`).